ibm-cloud-docs/cloud-pak-multicloud-management/getting-started.md

 ## Before you begin
 - Before you can install the Cloud Pak, you must purchase a license through [IBM Passport Advantage](https://www.ibm.com/software/passportadvantage/index.html).
 For part numbers, see [Passport Advantage part numbers](https://www.ibm.com/support/knowledgecenter/SSFC4F_1.1.0/cp/getting_started/part_numbers.html).

-- You must have {{site.data.keyword.openshiftshort}} Container Platform version 3.11 installed by using IBM Cloud Kubernetes Service so that the managed {{site.data.keyword.openshiftshort}} service is supported.
+- You must have {{site.data.keyword.openshiftshort}} Container Platform version 3.11 installed by using {{site.data.keyword.IBM_notm}} Cloud Kubernetes Service so that the managed {{site.data.keyword.openshiftshort}} service is supported.

 * You must have a pre-configured StorageClass in O{{site.data.keyword.openshiftshort}} that can be used for installing the {{site.data.keyword.cp4mcm_full_notm}}.